 The Company has not issued any profit-sharing certificates (Genussscheine).

 According to art.
-7 of the Articles of Association, any person holding shares will upon application be entered in the share register without limitation as shareholders with voting rights, provided it expressly declares to have acquired the shares in its own name and for its own account.
+7 of the Articles of Association, any person holding shares will, upon application, be entered in the share register without limitation as a shareholder with voting rights, provided they expressly declare that they have acquired the shares in their own name and for their own account.

-As of 31 December 2020, the Company has no outstanding bonds or debt instruments convertible into or option rights in the Company’s securities.
+As of 31 December 2022, the Company has no outstanding bonds or debt instruments convertible into, or option rights in, the Company’s securities.

-As of 31 December 2020, a total of 602,531 Performance Share Unit (“PSU”) and Restricted Share Unit (“RSU”) awards were outstanding, subject to fulfilment of pre-defined vesting conditions in connection with SIG’s compensation framework, in particular the SIG Long-Term Incentive Plan.
-Each awarded PSU and RSU represents the contingent right to receive one SIG share.
-The Group expects to settle its obligations under these plans and arrangements by using own shares (treasury shares).
-Hence, the vesting of the PSUs and RSUs do not result in an increase of the existing share capital.
-Please refer to the Compensation Report for further information pertaining to any PSUs and RSUs awarded as an element of Board and executive compensation.
+As of 31 December 2022, a total of 871,407 performance share units (“PSUs”) and restricted share units (“RSUs”) awards were outstanding.
+Each awarded PSU and RSU represents the contingent right to receive one SIG share subject to fulfilment of pre-defined vesting conditions.
+The Group expects to settle its obligation under these plans and arrangements by using own shares (treasury shares) or, alternatively, by using shares issued from conditional share capital.
+If the PSUs and RSUs were fully vested and exclusively shares from conditional share capital were used, this would increase the existing share capital by approximately 0.002%.
+Please refer to the Compensation Report for further information pertaining to any PSUs and RSUs awarded as an element of executive compensation.

-Furthermore, the Group introduced in 2020 an equity investment plan (“EIP”) for a wider group of management in leadership positions under which the participants may choose to invest in shares in the Company at market value.
+Furthermore, in 2020 the Group introduced an equity investment plan (“EIP”) for a wider group of management in leadership positions, other key employees and talents under which the participants may choose to invest in shares in the Company at market value.
 The number of employees invited to participate in the EIP is limited per year to 2% of the Group’s employees.
-The amount a participant may invest per year is limited to the value of the annual short-term incentive target amount for the participant in the relevant year.
+The amount a participant may invest per year is limited to the value of the annual short-term incentive target amount of such participant for the relevant year.
 The shares are blocked for three years.
 For each purchased share, the Group grants the participants two matching options to purchase another two shares at a pre-defined exercise price at the end of a three-year vesting period.
-The Group expects to settle its obligations under these plans and arrangements by using own shares (treasury shares).
-Hence, the exercise of the EIP options is not expected to result in an increase of the existing share capital.
-Please refer to note 31 of the consolidated financial statements for the year ended 31 December 2020 for additional information about the EIP options.
+The Group expects to settle its obligations under these plans and arrangements by using own shares (treasury shares) or, alternatively, by using shares issued from conditional share capital.
+If the options were fully vested and exclusively shares from conditional share capital were used, this would increase the existing share capital by approximately 0.001%.
+Please refer to note 31 of the consolidated financial statements for the year ended 31 December 2022 for additional information about the EIP options.